fgilde/aspire.love/README.md

 locally — Supabase, edge functions and the Vite frontend — with a single command.
 No cloud lock-in.
 Switch to sync or remote whenever you like.

+If you like this tool please give us a star 🔆

 [![NuGet](https://img.shields.io/nuget/v/love.aspire.svg)](https://www.nuget.org/packages/love.aspire)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](#license)